EmulatorJS/build/README.md

 Using docker and VSCode, the repo can be started in a container, where all dependencies are installed for you.

 ## Local
-To set up the build environment on an Ubuntu/Debian system, run the enclosed ``build_env.sh`` script to install all required components
+To set up the build environment on an Ubuntu/Debian system, run the enclosed ``build_env.sh`` script to install all required components.
+You may need to use sudo to run this script to install system components.

 # Compiling
 Execute the command ``source ./.emsdk/emsdk_env.sh && bash build.sh`` in the repo root to begin compiling.